UTS New College Clarendon DPhil Scholarship

-Following initial selection and recommendation by the relevant academic divisions, Clarendon will make the final decision and regarding offer of scholarship
+Following initial selection and recommendation by the relevant academic divisions, Clarendon will make the final decision regarding offer of scholarship.

 The successful applicant will be notified of being awarded the scholarship concurrent with being offered a place at New College.

 NOTE that UTS is not involved in the assessment of applications for offers to the DPhil program at University of Oxford, nor the selection of Clarendon scholarships.

 The scholarship is tenable in any subject areas offered at New College.
 These subject areas can be found at https://www.ox.ac.uk/admissions/graduate/colleges/new-college?wssl=1

 UTS is responsible for recommending candidates for the UTS New College Clarendon DPhil Scholarship.

 You must submit a draft of your full application to UTS by COB, Friday 30th November 2018.
 Your draft application must include all of the elements required for an application to your chosen course.

 UTS will provide you with feedback on your draft application by 14 December 2018.

 Once you receive feedback from UTS, it is your responsibility to submit your final application by the closing date for your chosen area of study at New College directly to Oxford University.